daniel-cintra/modular/README.md

 ## License

-The Modular Project is open-sourced software licensed under the [MIT license](LICENSE.md).
+The Modular Project is open-source software licensed under the [MIT license](LICENSE.md).